-Contingent rents related to oil transportation recognized in the consolidated statement of comprehensive income during 2013 amounted to GEL 11,952 thousand (2012: GEL 5,148 thousand).
+Contingent rents related to oil transportation recognized in the consolidated statement of profit or loss and other comprehensive income during 2014 amounted to GEL 13,653 thousand (2013: GEL 11,952 thousand).

 13. Term deposits

 Terms and conditions of the term deposits are as follows: